Causes of Constipation During Pregnancy

 Risks for Constipation During Pregnancy

-It is also commonly short-lived.
-However, there are cases when extended or chronic constipation may cause fecal impaction, which needs to be removed by a doctor.
+Constipation during pregnancy typically doesn’t last long.
+However, there are cases when chronic constipation may cause fecal impaction, which needs to be removed by a doctor.

 Additionally, continued and recurrent use of laxatives may lead to dependency and electrolyte imbalance.
 If you have health problems like diabetes, speak to your doctor immediately.

-Since constipation during pregnancy is not uncommon, there’s primarily nothing to be worried about.
+Since constipation during pregnancy is not uncommon, there’s usually nothing to worry about.
 Constipation is caused by hormonal changes.
 Aside from changes in your weight, body form and other signs of pregnancy, constipation may also occur either in the earlier stages of pregnancy or in the later phases.

-There are many constipation during pregnancy remedies at home which you can try so long as you have your doctor’s orders.
+There are many constipation remedies which you can try so long as you have your doctor’s advice.